 Her participation in the Ladies Indonesia Open in 2012 also marked an important milestone.
 The event not only provided a competitive platform but also exposure to international players, allowing local golfers to benchmark their skills.
 In 2017, Ida Ayu once again represented Indonesia at the SEA Games Kuala Lumpur, competing against top talents from across Asia.

 Ida Ayu’s accomplishments are a testament to her discipline, relentless work ethic, and strong desire to progress.
 She represents a new generation of Indonesian women golfers who, with the right support and opportunities, can compete on the world stage despite the challenges posed by limited infrastructure and sponsorship.
+Readers who want to follow Indonesia’s broader professional landscape can also read GoGolf’s article on the latest Indonesian professional golf rankings.

 Agnes Retno Sudjasmin: From National Champion to Faldo Series Asia Success